morrisallison/upgrade-dependents/README.md

 ## Overview

-Upgrade Dependents will discover and upgrade all compatibile dependents within a directory.
+Upgrade Dependents will discover and upgrade all compatible dependents within a directory.

 #### Features